Displaying products (CSR)

 3 Renders the product information and a button that, when clicked, logs the click event and navigates to the product detail page.

-In the above code sample, the logic to interact with the cart and log events based on user interaction has been omitted to keep the code simple.
+In the preceding code sample, the logic to interact with the cart and log events based on user interaction has been omitted for brevity.

 For more details on implementing this functionality with Headless, see Managing the cart and the sample application in the Headless repository.